IdleHandsApps/SafeDecoder/README.md

 # SafeDecoder
-A Codable helper to decode arrays and catches all decoding issues
+A Codable extension to decode arrays and to catch and log all decoding failures

 SafeDecoder [![Language: Swift 4.2](https://img.shields.io/badge/Swift-4.2-orange.svg)](https://swift.org)